 - 1 garlic clove - sliced

 - 1 Tbsp. salted butter

 - 1 cup cooked white Quinoa ( I used Trader Joe's)

 - cooking spray

-Arrange on baking dish, laying them side by side.
+- Arrange on the baking dish, laying them side by side.
 Chop the flesh into small pieces and set aside.

-Bake in oven for about 20 to 25 minutes, or until golden brown.
+- Bake in the oven for about 20 to 25 minutes, or until golden brown.